mpavy/Mpavy_KChertier_Unbyte/README.md

  Because of this, the code is build around this separation, each concern has its associated function.

+ As for the command line interface, we used picocli.
+We couldn't make it work in a terminal, however, you can use your IDE of choice and add arguments before execution.

 #### Difficulties

 The most challenging part is working with individual bits.
 Writing only three bits into a file is not straight forward.